Dear Judge Ralph Zulman at the South African Press Council,

 My beef was twofold.
 I felt that it was immoral for that paper to carry dubious get-rich-quick advertisements.
 This was especially so as its in house ombudsman Thabo Leshilo had written a report indicating that something would be done about them after I had complained to him.
 But they went on appearing as usual.

-I pointed out that the dubiousness of these ads was compounded because among them the Sunday Times had its own ad warning readers that it could not be held responsible if anybody got burnt by investing in any of these schemes.
+I pointed out that the dubiousness of the se ads was compounded because among the m the Sunday Times had its own ad warning readers that it could not be held responsible if anybody got burnt by investing in any of the se schemes.

 I also questioned the paper's ethics for continuing to employ Jim Jones as a business writer when he had been exposed in Noseweek as having been dishonest when he worked for Moneyweb.

-In recent editions of the Sunday Times its warning advertisement has disappeared although there are still a sprinkling of those suspect investment ads.
+In recent editions of the Sunday Times its warning advertisement has disappeared although the re are still a sprinkling of those suspect investment ads.
 And where’s the Jim Jones byline which was prominently displayed?
 It too seems to have gone.

 Perhaps I haven't been looking properly.
 But if I'm right Your Honour can you explain why this should have happened?